Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 HKDF: Expand not exposed on its own (TLS 1.3)
 ---------------------------------------------

-The HKDF function uses and Extract-then-Expand approach, that is:
+The HKDF function uses an Extract-then-Expand approach, that is:

         HKDF(x, ...) = HKDF-Expand(HKDF-Extract(x, ...), ...)